Canadian Museum for Human Rights

 • To people accompanying a person with a disability

-• To Indigenous peoples, including First Nations, Inuit and Métis.
-Please bring identification (does not apply to special programs, tours or annual memberships)
+• To Indigenous people, including First Nations, Inuit and Métis.
+Please self‐declare; identification is not required.
+Does not apply to special programs, tours or memberships.

 These tickets are available by calling us at 204–289-2000 or by visiting us at the main ticketing desk.